ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 The handler is the entry point in our lambda function.
 This is defined in our serverless stack which handler should be invoked by the api gateway.
-Following example illustrates how our lambda reads data from our dynamoDB table (using the envionment variable from our config) and returns the result to our api gateway.
+Following example illustrates how our lambda reads data from our dynamoDB table (using the environment variable from our config) and returns the result to our api gateway.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-lambda.PNG" width="auto" height="auto" target="_blank" class="image fit">